 A shipping paper describes the hazardous materials being transported.
-Shipping orders, bills
+Shipping orders, bills of lading, and manifests are all shipping papers.
+Figure 9.6 shows an example shipping paper.

 After an accident or hazardous materials spill or leak, you may be injured and unable to communicate the hazards of the materials you are transporting.
 Firefighters and police can prevent or reduce the amount of damage or injury at the scene if they know what hazardous materials are being carried.
 Your life, and the lives of others, may depend on quickly locating the hazardous materials shipping papers.
 For that reason the rules require: